 - Connect one Web page to another Website somewhere on the Web.

 - Connect a page to a file, such as a sound clip, video, a Spreadsheet or a Word document.

 The links can connect to objects stored anywhere on the Internet.

-Hypertext links are indicated underlined text highlighted usually in blue.
-Hyperlinks can also be represented buttons, graphics or pictures.
+Hypertext links are indicated by underlined text highlighted usually in blue.
+Hyperlinks can also be represented by buttons, graphics or pictures.